Sex in the States

 HIV / AIDS Testing

-• You don’t need permission from your parent or guardian to get tested for sexually transmitted diseases (STDs) and HIV in Arkansas.
+• You don’t need permission from your parent or guardian to get tested for sexually transmitted infections (STIs), including HIV, in Arkansas.
 However, a physician may (but is not required) discuss this with your parents.
-Additionally, if you test positive for HIV or another STD and/or receive treatment, the health care provider may legally discuss this with your parents.
+Additionally, if you test positive for HIV or another STI and/or receive treatment, the health care provider may legally discuss this with your parents.

 • To make sure your visit is confidential, tell the clinic staff how to contact you about test results and future appointments without your parents knowing.